 Why Do You Experience Lower Back Pain?

-The spinal cord, which we are more interested in, is made up of only the 24 upper segments.
-It is very important to the body and plays a vital role as the main pathway through which nerve signals are transmitted from the brain to other parts of the body.
+The spinal cord, which we are more interested in, comprises only the 24 upper segments.
+It is essential to the body and plays a vital role as the main pathway through which nerve signals are transmitted from the brain to other parts of the body.

 Furthermore, it also provides support for the body.
 The 24 unfused upper vertebrae are classified into three areas based on their location in the spine.

-The seven vertebrae at the top are collectively referred to as cervical vertebrae, the next 12 vertebrae are known as the thoracic vertebrae while the remaining five, that are found at the tail end of the spine, are called lumbar vertebrae.
+The seven vertebrae at the top are collectively referred to as cervical vertebrae, and the next 12 vertebrae are known as the thoracic vertebrae.
+At the same time, the remaining five that are found at the tail end of the spine are called lumbar vertebrae.

 It is important to know that each vertebra in the column bears the weight of all the vertebrae stacked up on top of it.
-This then implies that vertebrae that are located in the lower area bear more weight than those that are located in the upper part.
+This then implies that vertebrae located in the lower area bear more weight than those located in the upper part.

-This means that the lowest vertebra carries the weight of all the other vertebrae in the spine while the uppermost vertebra only bears the weight of the head.
+This means that the lowest vertebra carries the weight of all the other vertebrae in the spine, while the uppermost vertebra only bears the head’s weight.

 Once the lower spine suffers any deformity or sees a significant change in the level pressure, it makes an outward manifestation in the form of back spasms and pain.
 This is the reason behind the persistence of lower back pain

-Any mechanism that is geared towards relieving the pressure on the spine or ameliorating back pain is classified as traction therapy.
-Nowadays, there are many different approaches that can be used to tackle lower back pain.
+Any mechanism geared towards relieving the pressure on the spine or ameliorating back pain is classified as traction therapy.
+Nowadays, many different approaches can be used to tackle lower back pain.

-However, one of the most popular methods is the use of inversion table.
-Inversion therapy is traction therapy in which the individual undertaking the therapy is required to be ‘inverted’.
+However, one of the most popular methods is the use of an inversion table.
+Inversion therapy is traction therapy in which the individual undertaking the therapy must be ‘inverted.’

-By being inverted, you lie at a downward angle in such a way that the head is at a lower level than your legs.
+By being inverted, you lie at a downward angle so that the head is at a lower level than your legs.
 It does not necessarily imply that you should turn completely upside down.
 It is based on the principle of reverse gravity.

 An inversion table itself is a rotating board (switch) that is attached to a metal casing.
 This enables your body to play out a flip-flop development securely.
-Your lower legs are safely kept up by an astute framework.
+An astute framework safely keeps your lower legs up.

 Thanks to this system, you do not need much effort to put yourself in an inclined or totally inverted position.
-Also, you will not feel any distress in your feet and shins while making use of an inversion table.
+You will also not feel any distress in your feet and shins while making use of an inversion table.

 Essentially, it is a fitness and bodybuilding tool.
-However, it can also be additionally used in the treatment of back pain or just to unwind at night following full time work.
+However, it can also be used to treat back pain or to unwind at night following full-time work.
 Its advantages are various.

-It is important to know the basic parts of an inversion table in order to have an understanding of how to safely and effectively use it.
+It is important to know the basic parts of an inversion table to understand how to safely and effectively use it.
 Below are the basic features of a typical inversion table.

 - Headrest – The headrest is not a constant feature of inversion tables.
 This is because most inversion tables do not necessarily require one.
 These inversion tables have cushioned backrests that extend as far as your head.
 Usually, headrests are extensions of the backrests.
-Therefore it is possible for you to have an inversion table that does not come with a headrest.
+Therefore you can have an inversion table that does not come with a headrest.

 - Backrest – A backrest is a guaranteed feature on every inversion table.
 A backrest is a bed-like part on an inversion table that you lie on when inverting.
 There are different types and designs of backrests available.
 You can have an inversion table with a plastic backrest or one with just a durable fabric sewn around the frame.
 It is also possible to get padded backrests for enhanced comfort.
 It depends on your desires and budget.